A Classic Introduction.

-Alternate Rap 7: Rappel 90 feet (27m) using a two-bolt anchor off the front face of the boulder that blocks the canyon into the chamber under the rock.
-Downclimb/scramble down a corner to a pool at ground level - easier than it looks.
+Alternate Rap 7: Rappel 90 feet (27m) using a two-bolt anchor off the front face of the boulder that blocks the canyon; it leads into the chamber under the rock.
+Downclimb/scramble down a corner to a pool at ground level—easier than it looks.
 The pool is usually waist deep.

 Relax, drink some water, remove harnesses and pack the rope.
 Sometimes it is best to wait until the canyon goes into the shade for the walk out.

 Descend the canyon.
 The floor of the canyon is littered with large blocks and the walk out is strenuous.
 Very difficult in the dark.
 Take it slow and have fun.
-It usually takes at least an hour, not including time for playing in pools.
+Work your way down the streambed, following signs of traffic.
+It takes one to two hours, plus time for playing in pools.
 The masonry wall of the 2nd switchback is clearly visible from the canyon bottom just before the largest and best swimming hole.
-Find a small trail in the woods from just above the pool, or from the level of the pool, leading to the road.
+Find a trail in the woods from the level of the pool leading to the road.

 Emergency (NOT alternative) Exit: It is possible to follow a traversing trail across to the end of the top switchback of the Pine Creek road.
 The trail is closed except for emergencies, REAL emergencies.
-The ongoing use of these trails is easily seen from the Canyon Overlook trail and has a huge impact on the sandy hillside.
-Following the drainage is a low impact exit -- please use it.
+This trail is eroded and collapsed in a couple of spots and is easily seen from the Canyon Overlook trail as it has a huge impact on the sandy hillside.
+Following the drainage is the low impact exit—please use it.

 Pine Creek was my first technical canyon in Zion, in June 1999 with Scott Holley.
 I have descended it once or twice a year since then.